Jasikainen/rpw_impl/README.md

 Start Rviz visualizer
 > roslaunch turtlebot3_gazebo turtlebot3_gazebo_rviz.launch

-Run from the repository the specific script
+Run from the repository the specific scripts
 > rosrun rpw_impl lidar_detection.py

-To move the turtlebot3 burger if necessary (real world turtlebot3 will not rely on these specific inputs)
-> roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
+The controller and the ui nodes can be run similarly
+> rosrun rpw_impl controller.py

+> rosrun rpw_impl ui.py

 ### Add new scripts and/or edit the existing

 Feel free to edit the existing scripts inside "scripts/" folder and commit the changes to repository